-Blue Cross and Blue Shield of Louisiana HMO offers Blue Advantage (HMO).
-Blue Cross and Blue Shield of Louisiana, an independent licensee of the Blue Cross Blue Shield Association, offers Blue Advantage (PPO).
+Blue Cross and Blue Shield of Louisiana is an independent licensee of the Blue Cross Blue Shield Association.

-Blue Advantage from Blue Cross and Blue Shield of Louisiana HMO is an HMO plan with a Medicare contract.
+Blue Advantage from Blue Cross and Blue Shield of Louisiana is an HMO plan with a Medicare contract.
 Blue Advantage from Blue Cross and Blue Shield of Louisiana is a PPO plan with a Medicare contract.
 Enrollment in either Blue Advantage plan depends on contract renewal.